P-p-p-pick up a pumpkin!

 Odds Farm Park, High Wycombe

-As part of the sensory farm’s Halloween Festival (26 Oct – 3 Nov), little ones can use a mini wheelbarrow to pick their pumpkin, for a small additional charge, from the cute Pumpkin Patch Garden.
-There’ll also be carving workshops, spooky shows, maze and trail.
+As part of the sensory farm’s Halloween Festival (24 Oct – 1 Nov), little ones can use a mini wheelbarrow to pick their pumpkin, for a small additional charge, from the cute Pumpkin Patch Garden.
+There’ll also be carving workshops and Wilomena Witch’s Wicked Walk trail around the farm.
 It’s best to book for all events.

 Green Dragon Eco-Farm, Hogshaw, Bucks

-Over half term (21 Oct – 1 Nov) kids will be able to pick their own with the help of the Dragon-Witch’s assistant (sounds spooky), then carve it in the barn.
-Pumpkins are £3, plus entry to the farm (£9.50/child, £10.50/adult) which will also give you access to other ghoulish activities like crafts, trails and all the usual farmy fun.
+Over half term (24 Oct – 1 Nov) kids will be able to pick their own with the help of Cinderella or Alice in Wonderland, then decorate it in the barn.
+This year the pumpkin experience is included with entry to the farm (£9.50/child, £10.50/adult) which will also give you access to other ghoulish activities like crafts, trails and all the usual farmy fun.
 Booking advised.